 \subtitle{Application to the Geminids.}

 {IMCCE, Observatoire de Paris, PSL Research University, CNRS, Sorbonne Universit\'{e}, UPMC Univ Paris 6, Univ Lille, France} \abstract {Dynamically linking a meteor shower with its parent body can be challenging.
-This is in part due to the limit of today's tools (such as D-criteria) and in part due to the complex dynamics of meteoroid streams.} {We choose a method to study chaos in meteoroid streams and apply it to the Geminid meteoroid stream.} {We decide to draw chaos maps.
-We show that the Orthogonal Fast Lyapunov Indicator is well-suited to our problem, amongst the chaos indicator we studied.
-The maps are drawn for three size bins, ranging from $10^{-1}$ to $10^{-4}$ m.} {We show the influence of mean-motion resonances with the Earth and with Venus, which tend to trap the largest particles.
-The chaos maps present 3 distinct regimes in eccentricity, reflecting close encounters with the planets.
+This is in part due to the limits of the tools available today (such as D-criteria) but is also due to the complex dynamics of meteoroid streams.} {We choose a method to study chaos in meteoroid streams and apply it to the Geminid meteoroid stream.} {We decided to draw chaos maps.
+Amongst the chaos indicators we studied, we show that the orthogonal fast Lyapunov indicator is particularly well suited to our problem.
+The maps are drawn for three bin sizes, ranging from $10^{-1}$ to $10^{-4}$ m.} {We show the influence of mean-motion resonances with the Earth and with Venus, which tend to trap the largest particles.
+The chaos maps present three distinct regimes in eccentricity, reflecting close encounters with the planets.
 We also study the effect of non-gravitational forces.
 We determine a first approximation of the particle size $r_{lim}$ needed to counterbalance the resonances with the diffusion due to the non-gravitational forces.
 We find that, for the Geminids, $r_{lim}$ lies in the range $[3;8]\times 10^{-4}$ m.
 However, $r_{lim}$ depends on the orbital phase space.} {}

 \keywords{Gravitation -- Chaos -- Methods: numerical -- Celestial mechanics -- Meteorites, meteors, meteoroids}

 {\fnsymbol{footnote}}